 Part 2: Switch vs. OLED Switch vs. Switch Lite: Which to buy?

 Most of the time, when people say “Switch” they are referring to the classic Nintendo Switch, which retails for around $300.
+As of October 2023: The Black Friday Bundle is currently $300 and is a $375 value.
 The Switch can be played in 3 ways:

 Handheld (holding the entire device)